IRS-JSSW/HDBResalePriceRecommender/README.md

 **Part 4 - To update Propertyguru listings**

-1. Click on “Update” on the navigation bar and click on “Update Data Gov Table”
+1. Click on “Update” on the navigation bar and click on “Update Propertyguru Table”

    <img src="Miscellaneous/User Guide/Step6.png" style="float: left; margin-right: 0px;" />